fcBIM/gruppe38/Assignments/Assignment 3/README.md

 - [X] The simularity scores are then exported to a json file, where each layer in the wall is displayed.
 - [ ] Here the user has a possibility to control if it is correctly matched before potentially exporting it into a LCAx JSON format and doing the calculation.

-Link to youtube video with intorduction: https://youtu.be/GlpV5v2etjg
+Link to youtube video with introduction: https://youtu.be/GlpV5v2etjg

 ### Description of the tool